How to generate an OpenAPI document with FastAPI

 Summary

-In this post, we've explored how you can set up a FastAPI-based SDK generation pipeline without hand-editing or updating OpenAPI specifications.
-By using existing FastAPI methods for extending and customizing OpenAPI specifications, you can improve the usability of your generated client SDKs.
+In this post, we’ve explored how you can set up a FastAPI-based SDK generation pipeline without hand-editing or updating OpenAPI documents.
+By using existing FastAPI methods for extending and customizing OpenAPI documents, you can improve the usability of your generated client SDKs.